What is eCommerce Logistics & How does it Work? Know 10 Latest Trends in 2022

-Sustainability is not the only trend catching up with eCommerce packaging; minimalistic design is also gaining mileage.
+Sustainability is not the only trend catching up with eCommerce packaging; the minimalistic design is also gaining mileage.
 Besides eco-friendly packaging material, companies prefer labels and designs with minimal amounts of text and designs.
-This trend has taken the ‘Less is more’ opinion to the next level.
+(All that is covered under custom packaging for eCommerce).
+This trend has taken the ‘Less is more opinion to the next level.
 For example, Apple’s plain white boxes usually outshine other manufacturers.

 Sending the orders in generic, uninspiring brown boxes will create an unwelcoming and impersonal client experience.
 Instead, choosing an eCommerce logistics firm that provides branded packaging services can help companies create a brand and raise the visibility of their business.

 Besides just visual appeal, companies are also using packaging to communicate with customers.
 Adequate packaging needs three layers.
 When orders get punched, there’s a label printed and stuck on another two layers of packaging and then dispatched. eCommerce logistics companies provide a wide variety of packaging strategies.
 For instance, bubble foil, padded paper, and plastic emailer bags help to prevent the damage of goods during transportation.